Richard Courant: Life and career

-Courant died of a stroke in New Rochelle, New York on January 27, 1972.
+Courant died of a stroke in New Rochelle, New York on January 27, 1972, aged 84.

 Perspective on mathematics

 Commenting upon his analysis of experimental results from in-laboratory soap film formations, Courant explained why the existence of a physical solution does not obviate mathematical proof.
 Here is a quote from Courant on his mathematical perspective:

 Personal life

 In 1912, Courant married Nelly Neumann, who had earned her doctorate at Breslau in synthetic geometry in 1909.
 They lived together in Göttingen until they were divorced in 1916.
 She was later murdered by the Nazis in 1942 for being Jewish.

 In 1919, Courant married Nerina (Nina) Runge (1891–1991), a daughter of the Göttingen professor for Applied Mathematics, Carl Runge (of Runge–Kutta fame).